Newsletter Referral Programs is our new thing.

 Making the referral visible.

 Because with our referral marketing program, the share section is kind of towards the bottom of the newsletter, so some people just don’t read the entire newsletter on a day to day basis.
 Others may just get once they get the last story they may consider at the end of the newsletter so they don’t read all the extra stuff at the bottom.

-So educating subscribers for the referral is a big thing.
+So educating subscribers (or even new subscribers) for the referral is a big thing.
 We try to add it at the very top of the newsletter every few weeks just to draw attention to it.
 I wouldn’t be surprised after a week or two of being a new subscriber if you didn’t know that there was a referral program.

 That’s obviously our fault, we need to do a better job of doing that, of relaying that information.

 But at least when subscribers or new subscribers go from zero to one, they are fully aware that there is a unique referral link and some sort of referral and rewards program (even a simple referral program) where if they share, it will add credit.

 They’ve gotten some gratification from the email alerts.
 That’s why the zero to one is-is by far the biggest thing.